sermons/filled/slides/slides.md

 [17](# "ref")
 And at the time for the banquet <br>
 he sent his servant to say <br>
-to those who had been invited,<br>
+to those who had been invited,

 ‘Come, for everything is now ready.’

 [Luke 14:15-24 (ESV) (p.2/6)](# "ref")